Pratik7794/Vrinda-Store-Analysis-Excel/README.md

 # Vrinda Store Data Analysis - Excel

-Vrinda Store Data Analysis project aims to provide insights into the sales performance of Vrinda Store for the year 2022.Through data cleaning, processing, analyzing and visualization in Excel
+Vrinda Store Data Analysis project aims to provide insights into the sales performance of Vrinda Store for the year 2022.
+Through data cleaning, processing, analyzing and visualization in Excel

 # Objective